informjennifer/WashU-datarescue/how-to-start/track-1-advocacy-education.md

    1. How can the public assess risks towards data?
    2. What happens when new administrations take over agencies and their data?
    3. Why should the public care about at-risk data?
+3. If you would like to make your promotional materials available for WashU Libraries to re-use, please follow the steps below to deposit them in box [link here](https://wustl.box.com/s/9xrym5ad1sr5qgol8jgtcgxbu7fgvlfj).
+   1. Create folder in box. folder naming convention: datarescue_promotional_yourinitionals
+   2. Drop the files in box.
+Link: [https://wustl.box.com/s/9xrym5ad1sr5qgol8jgtcgxbu7fgvlfj](https://wustl.box.com/s/9xrym5ad1sr5qgol8jgtcgxbu7fgvlfj)
+   3. If you are unable to access box, email the materials to researchdata@wustl.edu with subject line "WashU Data Rescue [DATE] Promotional Materials."

 🛠️ **Skills Needed:** Depending on the creation and software used, creative skills will vary.
 For visual creations, volunteers will need a beginner to intermediate graphic or art design skillset.
 For written creations, volunteers are asked to write in English first with translation as a secondary option.&#x20;